geoserver/geoserver.github.io/_posts/2025-10-14-geoserver-2-28-0-released.md

 This is a stable release of GeoServer, recommended for production use.
 GeoServer 2.28.0 is made in conjunction with GeoTools 34.0, GeoWebCache 1.28.0, ImageIO-Ext 2.0.0, and ImageN 0.9.0.

 Thanks to Jody Garnett (GeoCat) for making this release.
+Thanks to Daniel Calliess, Sören Kalesse and Gabriel Roldan for providing feedback and testing of the 2.28-M0 milestone release.

 ## Security Considerations